hashicorp/vagrant/website/docs/source/v2/providers/basic_usage.html.md

   1. The `--provider` flag on a `vagrant up` is chosen above all else, if it is present.

-  2. If `VAGRANT_DEFAULT_PROVIDER` is set, it takes next priority and will be the provider chosen.
+  2. If the `VAGRANT_DEFAULT_PROVIDER` environmental variable is set, it takes next priority and will be the provider chosen.

   3. Vagrant will go through all of the `config.vm.provider` calls in the Vagrantfile and try each in order.
 It will choose the first provider